FlyingBird95/openapi-builder/README.rst

 OpenAPI Generator
 ==========================
-A Flask blueprint for automatically adding swagger documentation to your Flask app
+A Flask blueprint for automatically adding OpenAPI documentation to your Flask app.

 Quick start
 -----------